aneasystone/github-trending/README.md

 ## Java

+* 【2024-01-01】[cBioPortal / cbioportal](https://github.com/cBioPortal/cbioportal) - cBioPortal for Cancer Genomics
+* 【2024-01-01】[Hongmiao0207 / chatgpt-java](https://github.com/Hongmiao0207/chatgpt-java) - ChatGPT Java, it supports some of OpenAI's official interfaces (all interfaces will be supported in the future) and provides a conversational mode based on command-line chat.
 * 【2023-12-31】[The-Aether-Team / The-Aether](https://github.com/The-Aether-Team/The-Aether) - The original "The Aether" mod, rewritten and ported to modern Minecraft versions.
 * 【2023-12-31】[apache / incubator-fury](https://github.com/apache/incubator-fury) - A blazing fast multi-language serialization framework powered by JIT and zero-copy.
 * 【2023-12-25】[ReChronoRain / HyperCeiler](https://github.com/ReChronoRain/HyperCeiler) - Make HyperOS Great Again!